dmschulman/dmschulman.github.io/_posts/2009-06-11-The-Culture-Code:-An-Ingenious-Way-to-Understand-Why-People-Around-the-World-Live-and-Buy-as-They-Do.md

 ---
-title: The Culture Code: An Ingenious Way to Understand Why People Around the World Live and Buy as They Do
+title: The Culture Code, An Ingenious Way to Understand Why People Around the World Live and Buy as They Do
 layout: post
 author: dmschulman
 permalink: /the-culture-code:-an-ingenious-way-to-understand-why-people-around-the-world-live-and-buy-as-they-do/